 When I was a child, my three siblings, my parents and I would occasionally go out for dinner.
 We would all sit around the table waiting for the waiter to take our order.
 After he finished his round he would comment on our beautiful big family and point out that I have the same brown eyes like my father.
 My father and I would then look at each other and smile, like two accomplices, knowing that we actually don’t share any genes—my biological father is from Syria and not German like my foster parents, who were sitting at the table with me.

 The background of my performance, moving image, and installation work is very much about how we see things and how we construct our perception on the basis of our experiences—in relation to others but also in relation to the new media technologies increasingly saturating our everyday lives.
-E.g. in my piece “Like Father, Like Son” (2017) I use photography to construct new families, that only exist for the brief period of the camera’s exposure, by arranging people who didn’t know each other.
+In my piece “Like Father, Like Son” (2017), for instance, I use photography to construct new families, that only exist for the brief period of the camera’s exposure, by arranging people who didn’t know each other.
 More than in the resulting images, I was interested in the social situation produced by the act of taking these pictures, how and for what reasons new alliances were formed and took shape as visual tableaux.
 With these collaborative works, I investigate contemporary belief systems through echoing, altering, and dispersing explanation models in order to explore possibilities for community and co-existence.